 The distribution of work for planning activities is as follows:

-- The entire technical planning work is performed inside Indonesia
+- All technical planning work is performed inside Indonesia

 - At least 50 percent of the value of construction planning work is performed by the Indonesian construction company.